 - Shari Lewis

 Some consider modern collectible dolls to be only the dolls made for the collectibles market, while others include any kind of doll that becomes a collectible.
 Many modern dolls are continuations of vintage doll lines, such as Barbie, Madame Alexander, and Strawberry Shortcake, and some, such as Ginny and Raggedy Ann and Andy, are based on antique doll lines.
 Check out a few different modern collectible doll lines to jump into.

-- Marie Osmond dolls
+Marie Osmond Dolls

-- Lee Middleton dolls
+Lee Middleton Dolls

-- American Girl dolls
+American Girl Dolls

 Caring for Collectible Dolls

 Dolls, like most other collectibles, need to be stored in places that keep them from extremes of heat, humidity and temperature fluctuations, and that provide them with protection from dust but sufficient air circulation.
 Always use acid-free materials for packing and protection and do not let metal parts touch plastic dolls.If you have a doll you need to identify, Doll Reference has an extensive guide of dolls from the 1800s through the 1970s.